Software for authors is essential because writing your book is a long term project.

 There are many free and open-source options for book writing software and writing apps.

-But if you are serious about writing your book, you really should consider using the very best tools available for your writing goals.
+If you are serious about writing your book, you should consider the best software for authors available for your writing goals.

 1. Your book writing software